Gaussian and non-Gaussian processes of zero power variation: Introduction

 The notion of covariation was also extended in order to involve more processes.
-In \cite{RE} the authors consider the $n$-covariation of $n$ processes $X^{1},\ldots,X^{n}$.
-For $n=4$, for $X$ being an fBm with so-called \emph{Hurst} parameter $H=1/4$, the paper \cite{GRV} calculates the covariation $[g\left( X\right) ,X,X,X]$ where $g$ is, for instance, a bounded continuous function.
-If $X=X^{1}=X^{2}=X^{3}$ is a single stochastic process, we denote $[X;3]:=[X,X,X]$, which is called the cubic variation, and is one of the main topics of investigation in our article.
-Note that this variation involves the signed cubes $(X\left( s+\varepsilon\right) -X(s))^{3}$, which has the same sign as the increment $X\left( s+\varepsilon \right) -X(s)$, unlike the case of quadratic or $2$-variation, or of the so-called \emph{strong} cubic variation, where absolute values are used inside the cube function.
-The significance of the cubic variation lies in its ability to guarantee the existence of (generalized symmetric) Stratonovich integrals, and their associate It\^{o} formula with no correction term, for highly irregular processes, notably fBm with $H>1/6$ (such fBm have H\"{o}lder regularity parameter exceeding $1/6$; compare with the near $1/2$ -H\"{o}lder-regularity for continuous semimartingales).
-This is a relatively well-known phenomenon, established in great generality in the landmark paper \cite{GNRV}.
-This result is a main motivation for our work, in which we attempt to give specific classes of Gaussian and non-Gaussian processes with the said zero cubic variation property; indeed the conditions in \cite{GNRV} have really only been applied to the very specific Gaussian class of fBm, which are fractionally self-similar and have stationary increments.
+In \cite{RE} the authors consider the $n$-covariation $[X^{1} ,X^{2},\cdots,X^{n}]$ of $n$ processes $X^{1},\ldots,X^{n}$, as in formula (\ref{SIVR1Cn}), but with a product of $n$ increments rather than just two.
+For $n=4$, for $X$ being an fBm with so-called \emph{Hurst} parameter $H=1/4$, the paper \cite{GRV} calculates the $4$-covariation $[g\left( X\right) ,X,X,X]$ where $g$ is, for instance, a bounded continuous function.
+If $X=X^{1}=X^{2}=X^{3}$ is a single stochastic process, we denote $[X;3]:=[X,X,X]$, which is called the \emph{cubic variation}, and is one of the main topics of investigation in our article.
+Note that this variation involves the signed cubes $(X\left( s+\varepsilon\right) -X(s))^{3}$, which has the same sign as the increment $X\left( s+\varepsilon\right) -X(s)$, unlike the case of quadratic or $2$-variation, or of the so-called \emph{strong} cubic variation, where absolute values are used inside the cube function.
+Consider the case where $X$ is a fractional Brownian motion $B^{H}$ with Hurst parameter $H\in\left( 0,1\right) $.
+Then when $H>1/6$, in the introduction of \cite{GNRV} is established that the cubic variation $[X,3]$ equals zero, while in \cite[Theorem 4.1 part 2(c)]{GNRV} it is shown that $[X,3]$ does not exist if $H<1/6$.
+In the limiting case of $H=1/6$, \cite[Theorem 4.1 part 2(b)]{GNRV} shows that the regularization approximation $\left[ X,3\right] _{\varepsilon}\left( t\right) $ converges in law to a normal for every $t>0$.
+This phenomenon is confirmed in the related study of finite-difference approximating sequence of $[X,3]$: for instance one may use the so-called Breuer-Major central limit theorem for stationary Gaussian sequences \cite{BM}, to prove that the finite-difference approximating sequence of $[X,3]\left( t\right) $ converges in law to a Gaussian variable; this was noted in \cite[Theorem 10]{NOT}, where the authors prove that more is true: considered as a process depending on the upper endpoint of the time interval, the approximation converges in law to $\kappa W$ where $W$ is an independent Brownian motion, and $\kappa$ is a universal constant given by